Seneliux/Ubuntu-server-bios-btrfs-luks-remote-unlock-other_server_software/README.md

 btrfs filesystem defragment -rczstd / apt remove --purge os-prober
 ```
 That all.
-Now you can [install Minecraft server](https://github.com/Seneliux/MinecraftSystemdUnit) :D
+Now you can [install Minecraft server](https://github.com/Seneliux/MinecraftSystemdUnit) :D Or read how to install lemp stack, databases, etc. (*.md files in this repository)